user2695/node-invoice-generator/README.md

 </p>

 ## Description
-This is a basic app which converts your form data to a pdf which you cna download.
+This is a basic app which converts your form data to a pdf which you can download.
 This project is built with javscript using nodejs for backend and ejs templating engine as a front end technology.
 Please feel free to use it.

 ## Usage
 > If you want to use this project on your machine, clone it and then type the below command: